JoshuaGraham14/ML-based_Stock_Signal_Prediction_System/README.md

     pipeline = StockPredictorPipeline(training_symbols, testing_symbols, technical_indicators, params)

-    # Choose one of the following:
+    # Choose one or both of the following:
     # To run the model and get predictions:
     # pipeline.run()